ClausKlein/cmake-init-vcpkg-example/HACKING.md

 the dependencies as static libraries.
 This is only necessary if you don't want to setup `PATH` to run tests.

+You may manually install the dependencies if needed with:

+    ~/vcpkg/vcpkg install --allow-unsupported

 [vcpkg]: https://github.com/microsoft/vcpkg

 ### Configure, build and test